Prof. Miriam[Miri] Shefer Mossensohn

 Research Students

 My doctoral students to date are: * Dr. Tsameret Levi-Dafni graduated in 2016 with a PhD on material culture, social networks and political elites in 18th century Diyarbakir (south-east Anatolia).
 Tsameret is the Director of the Forum for Contemporary Turkish Studies at the Van Leer Jerusalem Institute.
 Dr. Irena Fliter received her degree in 2017, with a dissertation on Ottoman diplomacy in Central Europe and cultural ties between Ottomans and German-speaking Europeans around 1800.
-Today Irena is a DFG post-doc fellow at Göttingen University. * In the beginning of 2019 a Ph.D. degree was confered to Dr. Ido Ben-Ami based on his doctoral dissertation on animals and human emotions in the Ottoman urban society in the early modern period.
-His dissertation won the Best Doctoral Dissertation for 2019 by the Middle East & Islamic Studies Association of Israel (MEISAI).
+Today Irena is a DFG post-doc fellow at Göttingen University. * In the beginning of 2019 a Ph.D. degree was conferred to Dr. Ido Ben-Ami based on his doctoral dissertation on animals and human emotions in the Ottoman urban society in the early modern period.
+His dissertation won the Best Doctoral Dissertation for 2019 by the Middle East & Islamic Studies Association of Israel (MEISAI)

 Publications